 We have internal mock exams for the 5th Year at the end of the Autumn Term and for the Upper Sixth at the start of the Spring Term.
-The $1^{st} - 4^{th}$ Years and the Lower Sixth all have end of year internal assessments in the Summer Term.
+The 4th Years and the Lower Sixth I have end of year internal assessments in the Summer Term.
 The Lower Sixth also have internal exams at the start of the Spring Term to assess their progress in the first term of the A Level course and to inform their choices of programme of study in the Upper Sixth.
+1st - 3rd Years are assessed regularly via standardised assessments across the year.